elixir

 An example of these "silent" exceptions are those occurring inside Oban job execution.
 For those particular situations, hopefully the library emits :telemetry events with the exception information, which is the case for Oban.
 That means that in addition to a logger handler you may need a few additional Telemetry event handlers as add-ons for special cases.

 Cool.
-We found a way to listen to any exception occurring in any concurrent process in the whole runtime or supervision trees of the different running applications.
+We found a way to listen to any exception occurring in any concurrent process in the whole running application.

 Tower

-All of the above and discussed so far, in a nutshell, is what Tower does, a package we build for ourselves at Mimiquate and open sourced.
+All of the above work to listen to exceptions is, in a nutshell, what Tower does, a package we build for ourselves at Mimiquate and open sourced.

-At its core it is a universal exception tracker, that bundles the exception data into a well-defined Elixir struct called a Tower.Event and passes these along to any number of reporters.
-So we say is agnostic to reporting destination, meaning it's not coupled with Exception Monitoring Services, E-mail or Slack or any other.
+At its core it is a universal Elixir exception tracker, that wraps the exception data into a well-defined Elixir struct called a Tower.Event and passes these along to any number of reporters.
+So we also say is agnostic to reporting destination, meaning it's not coupled with Exception Monitoring Services, E-mail or Slack or any other.

 Reporting exceptions

-To report to one any number of destinations you can depend on separate Elixir packages that we built, or write your own.
+In order to report to one any number of destinations you can depend on separate Elixir packages that we also wrote and published, or write your own.

 Example Scenarios